J-Ramalho/industRial/docs/4_msa.md

 [1] "GPL (>= 2)"
 ```

-Wikipedia as an article with the full details on the user rights given by [GNU license](https://en.wikipedia.org/wiki/GNU_General_Public_License) licenses.

-The `ss.rr` function code can the be obtained in RStudio by selecting the package environment in the environment pane and looking for the function.
+This being all cleared out the `ss.rr` function code can the be obtained in RStudio by selecting the package environment in the environment pane and looking for the function.
 A more direct approach is by simply typing `ss.rr` on the console.
 The full code is then revealed and can be copied and modified.
 For the `{industRial}` package we've copied the code in a new function which we called `ss.rr.plots` that generates as output a list of plots.
-Each plot can then be plotted individually.
+Each plot can now be plotted individually.

 ## Uncertainty {#uncertainty}